Matatika/tap-google-sheets/README.md

 ## Roadmap

-- [ ] Add setting to optionally allow renaming the sheet stream name (file or table name output by stream).
+- [ ] Add setting to optionally allow renaming the sheet stream name.
+(File or table name output by stream).
 - [ ] Add setting to optionally allow the selection of a range of data from a sheet.
+(Add an optional range setting).

 - [ ] Improve default behavior of a sheet with multiple columns of the same name and `target-postgres`.